Cornell University: 21st century

 In 2000, Cornell began expanding its international programs.
 In 2004, the university opened Weill Cornell Medical College in Qatar in Education City in Al Rayyan, Qatar.
+In 2020, Cornell admitted that it had failed to disclose close to $1.9 billion in Qatari funding, according to Section 117 of the Higher Education Act.
+In 2026 it was reported that Cornell received $2.3 billion from Qatar, out of a total of $3 billion from foreign nations.

-The university also developed partnerships with academic institutions in India, the People's Republic of China, and Singapore.
+The university also developed partnerships with academic institutions in India, the China, and Singapore.

 In August 2002, a graduate student group, At What Cost?, formed at Cornell to oppose a graduate student unionization drive run by CASE/UAW, an affiliate of the United Auto Workers.
 The vote to unionize, held in October 2002, was rejected; At What Cost? was considered instrumental in the unusually large 90% turnout and the two-to-one defeat of the proposal, the first time a U.S. graduate school vote on unionization was defeated.

 In March 2004, Cornell and Stanford University laid the cornerstone for the building and operation of the "Bridging the Rift Center," located on the border between Israel and Jordan, to be used for education.
 In 2005, Jeffrey S. Lehman, a former president of Cornell, described the university and its high international profile as a "transnational university".

 In November 2025, Cornell agreed to pay $30 million to the federal government and invest $30 million in agricultural research in order to restore $250 million in funding and settle investigations into campus antisemitism and DEI practices.